zzulueta/mslearn-ai-agents/Instructions/03b-build-multi-agent-solution.md

    python agent_triage.py
     ```

+1. Enter a prompt, such as `Users can't reset their password from the mobile app.`

-    You should see some output similar to the following:
+    After the agents process the prompt, you should see some output similar to the following:

     ```output
     Creating agent thread.